kamilpszczolkowski/calculator-mobile-ReactNative/README.md

+# Mobile-calc-reactNative

+Basic calculator application for mobile devices.

-# calculator-mobile-ReactNative
+# Purpose

-basic calculator mobile app writtten in React Native
+I created this app to practice my new skills in React Native environment.